Landau-Lifschitz magnets: exact thermodynamics and transport

-\paragraph{\textbf{Data and code availability---}} Raw data and working codes are available on Zenodo \cite{Zenodo}. \paragraph{\textbf{Acknowledgments---}} We thank Tomaž Prosen, Oleksandr Gamayun, Takato Yoshimura and Jacopo De Nardis for useful discussions and comments on the manuscript.
+\paragraph{\textbf{Data and code availability---}} Raw data and working codes are available on Zenodo \cite{Zenodo}. \paragraph{\textbf{Acknowledgments---}} We thank Jacopo De Nardis, Oleksandr Gamayun, Tomaž Prosen, Herbert Spohn and Takato Yoshimura for useful discussions and comments on the manuscript.
 AB acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC–2111–390814868. \v{Z}K is supported by the Simons Foundation via a Simons Junior Fellowship grant 1141511.
-EI is supported by the Slovenian Reseach Agency (ARIS) grants P1-0402 and N1-0243.
+EI is supported by the Slovenian Research Agency (ARIS) grants P1-0402 and N1-0243.

 \onecolumngrid

 \thesection{\arabic{section}} \thesubsection{\arabic{subsection}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}}